HoroTW/GPU-Screen-Recorder/README.md

 If you are running an Arch Linux based distro, then you can find gpu screen recorder on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
 If you are running an Ubuntu based distro then run `install_ubuntu.sh` as root: `sudo ./install_ubuntu.sh`.\

 On other distros you need to install dependencies manually and run `build.sh`.
-Dependencies: `glew glfw3 cuda ffmpeg libx11 libxcomposite libpulse-simple`.\
+Dependencies: `glew glfw3 ffmpeg libx11 libxcomposite libpulse-simple`.
+You need to additionally have `cuda` installed when you run `gpu-screen-recorder`.\
 If you use a distro that isn't user friendly, such as fedora, then you can also install gpu-screen-recorder-gtk with flatpak here: [gpu-screen-recorder-flatpak](https://git.dec05eba.com/gpu-screen-recorder-flatpak/about/) (Note: this install method is slow).\
 Recording monitors requires a gpu with NvFBC support (note: this is not required when recording a single window!).
 Normally only tesla and quadro gpus support this, but by using [nvidia-patch](https://github.com/keylase/nvidia-patch) or [nvlax](https://github.com/illnyang/nvlax) you can do this on all gpus that support nvenc as well (gpus as old as the nvidia 600 series), provided you are not using outdated gpu drivers.